slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 <img src="images/step2.png" style="display: block; margin: auto;" />

 _Step 3._ This step is for adding or deleting points.
 If there are no missing data points, you can skip this step by pressing “a” on the keyboard.
-However, if you do want to add a point, you can click on the “Insert twilights” window to select a region of "the blob" that the second unintitled window will zoom into.
+However, if you do want to add a point, you can click on the “Insert twilights” window to select a region of "the blob" that the second untitled window will zoom into.
 In the zoomed window, use left mouse click to add a sunrise, and right mouse click to add a sunset.
 You can use “u” on the keyboard to undo any changes, and “d” to delete any points which are extra.
 Press “a” to move to next step.

 _Step 4._ This step allows you to find points which have been miss-classified (often because the bird was in the shade or in a burrow) and to move the respective sunrise or sunset to where it should be.
 Choose a point by clicking on it in the “edit twilights” window and the other window will display the sunrise (or sunset) from the previous and next days (purple and green) relative to the current sunrise or sunset (in black).
 Thus if the black line shows a much earlier sunset or later sunrise than the purple and green ones, it is likely badly classified. .
 You can then left click at the point where you want the day to start and press “a” to accept and move the sunrise or sunset.
 You will notice the red line then moves.
 Do this for as many points as necessary.